CodeStix/typed-react-form/README.md

 This libary contains components and hooks to wrap your UI components with, which you can then reuse all over your application.
 After you did this correctly, all your form elements will be type checked!

-You should check the example for more information!
+You should check the example for more information.

 ```tsx
 const form = useForm(